Viniciuscoding/ML-Cheatsheet/NLP_Cheatsheet.md

 ### Word2Vec
 1. It is not a singular algorithm.
-2. It is a family of model architectures and optimizations that can be used to learn word embeddings from large datasets.
+2. It is a family of model architectures and optimizations. that can be used to learn word embeddings from large datasets.
 2.1 Model Architectures
 2.1.2.
 Continous bag-of-words (CBOW)
-Predicts the center word given the surrouding context words 2.1.2.
+Predicts the center word given the surrouding context words.
+2.1.2.
 Skip-gram
 Predicts the surrouding context words given the center word.